PatriciaGN/bank-tech-test/README.md

 I decided to divide this program in different classes to stick to the single responsability principle.

 We have a Bank class that is responsible for handling the withdrawal and deposit operations as well as calculating the total balance and storing these operations in an array.

-There is an error handling function inside this class which could have been an independent class, but given its limited functionality, I decided to leave it inside our Bank class.
+There is an error handling class which handles errors within the Bank class' functions.

 We also have a dateStamp class which is responsible for giving each operation a time stamp with the day, month and year where the operation was made.